hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 2596

-O mankind, fear your Lord; the earthquake of the Hour is something dreadful.
+O people, fear your Lord; the earthquake of the Hour is something dreadful.

 # 2597